nikitran/AndroidTraining/README.md

 #### What is the relationship between the life cycle of an AsyncTask and an Activity?
 What problems can this result in?
 How can these problems be avoided?
 When an activity is destroyed the AsyncTask continues to execute.
 The thread becomes and orphan thread and is a problem when the Asynctask wants to return the result.
 To avoid this problem, stop the running operation on the onDestroy or on onStop callbacks, or you can use a headless fragment, doesn’t destroy the activity when the context change, eventbus, - When change orientation or change language, change in configuration, activity recycles.

-#### What is new for developers in each of the follonwing:
-- Lollipop - material design
-- Marshmallow - runtime permissions
-- Nougat - split screen, new compiler (Jack and jill)

 #### What is an Intent?
 What are three common uses of an Intent?
 2 types - implicit and explicit Intent - allows a way for communicated between the 4 major android components.
 It can store extras and bundles to be passed between activities.
 It is also defined by its action and categories.
 The 3 common applications are: 1. start an activity 2. starts service 3. receive a broadcast 4. bind to a service